cozis/Noja/docs/01_Expressions.md

 b = {name: "Francesco", age: 25};
 ```

-If you don't want to use the identifier as key but evaluate it as a variable to use it's value as key, then you can explicitly tell the interpreter that it's an expression
+If you don't want to use the identifier's text as key but evaluate it as a variable to use it's value as key, then you must explicitly tell the interpreter that it's an expression
 ```py
 name = "x";